Partner Orientation vs Objective Orientation

 You have a free day to get out in the mountains, and you’re fired up.
 What do you choose first, your partner, or your objective?
-Perhaps it’s something that happens without conscious thought, perhaps you have tick lists of climbs and humans.
+Maybe it’s something you do without conscious thought.
+Perhaps you have tick lists of climbs.
+Or even a tick list of humans.

 Taken to the extreme, Partner Orientation is focusing on who you’re spending time with, regardless of your level of interest in what you’re actually doing.

-At the other extreme, Objective Orientation is deciding what you want to do first, and then finding someone who will come along for the ride.
-Ideally it’s someone you want to spend time with, but potentially it’s any warm body willing to hold the other end of the rope for you.
+At the other extreme, Objective Orientation is deciding what you want to do first and then finding someone who will come along for the ride.
+Ideally it’s someone you want to spend time with, but potentially it’s any warm body willing to tie into the other end of the rope.

-Usually we’re not fully at one extreme or the other, but it is a balancing act.
-You shouldn’t abandon your friends because their current interests aren’t your first choice.
+Usually you’re not fully at one extreme or the other, but it is a balancing act.
+You shouldn’t abandon your friends because their current interests no longer align with yours.
 But, you also shouldn’t abandon your dreams because your existing friends don’t share them with you.

 Sometimes things naturally align.
 You can land in a place where you’re choosing partners first, but only because you’ve already curated that group of people to be the ones who share your objectives.

-Objective Orientation is the Casual Hookup of the Mountain Play
+Objective Orientation is the Casual Hookup of Mountain Play

 I’ve been hesitating to make this analogy, but excessive Objective Orientation makes your relationships with your climbing partners into casual hookups.
 You’re both there out of convenience, and while you enjoy the experience, it isn’t necessarily building to anything more.
 Eventually you part ways, and there isn’t a real relationship to keep alive.

 Sometimes one partner wanted more.
 Your objectives aligned for a while, but perhaps one person was more Partner Oriented and thought it would last forever.
-The other moves on, as their objectives fall out of alignment.
+The other moves on, as their objectives fall out of alignment with yours.
 There can be a very real sense of hurt here.

 There isn’t anything fundamentally wrong with this arrangement, just like there isn’t anything fundamentally wrong with casual hookups.
-But it can leave people feeling hollow or rejected.
+But both can leave people feeling hollow or rejected.

 Power Dynamics

-There can be real power dynamics in our belay-tionships too.
+There can be very real power dynamics in our belay-tionships, too.
 When one partner is focused on objectives, getting out with them can be contingent on it being their chosen mission.
 This isn’t inherently wrong, it can just be two people openly discussing what they’re interested in and willing to do.
-However, a weaker or less gregarious partner can find themselves in a position of bending to a stronger partner’s will.
-They might not have a lot of options, and might be somewhat compelled to support you, even if it isn’t their first choice.
+However, a weaker or less gregarious partner can find themselves in a position where they don’t have a lot of options.
+They might be somewhat compelled to bend to your will and support you, even if it isn’t really what they’d like to be doing.

 This can often come up in mentor-mentee relationships.
 One person is implicitly or explicitly the more experienced one, and in effect the mentee pays for the privilege of mentorship by going along with what the mentor wants to do.

-Honesty here is very important.
-It isn’t a great vibe, but you can tell someone that you’re willing to get out with them, but only if it’s the thing you want to do.
+Honesty is very important in this situation.
+It isn’t a great vibe, but you can explicitly tell someone that you’re willing to get out with them, but only if it’s the thing you want to do.
 If the communication is open and honest, no one is being deceived or manipulated.
 On the other hand, ghosting or flaking on someone when they suggest something you’re not keen on is toxic.

-Give back.
-If you’re in this position of power, appreciate that your friend might get more out of a day that isn’t your first choice.
+If you’re in a position of power, appreciate that your friend might get more out of a day that isn’t your first choice.
 Just because you have the power, doesn’t mean you have to exert it.

 Striving for Performance

 If you are belligerently performance focused, so be it.
 This too isn’t inherently wrong.
-But it can come at the cost of building real relationships.
+But it can come at a cost to the rest of your life.

 As above, be honest with others about it.
 It’s okay to tell someone you don’t want to do anything but your project, because you’re so close to sending.